 God warns that we can “drift away” and “neglect” the hope of the great salvation God offers (Hebrews 2:1, 3).
 This drift and neglect can start with the cares of this life, the constant distractions that steal time away from our regular contact with God.
 What comes up that cuts into our time for prayer and Bible study?

 Then there is the danger of a general weariness with doing good, as we can sometimes feel burned-out and unappreciated.
-These and other excuses can cause us to weaken our attachment to the true vine.
+These and other excuses can cause us to weaken our attachment to the true vine and lead to hopelessness.

 We must stay attached to the vine.
 We must stay in constant contact with God.

-4. Allowing guilt to cut us off from the Source of our hope—our Father and our Savior.
+4. Don’t allow guilt to cut us off from the Source of our hope—our Father and our Savior.

 The Bible gives Christians the perfect antidote to the poison of guilt: “If we say that we have no sin, we deceive ourselves, and the truth is not in us.
 If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness” (1 John 1:8-9).
 (Learn more about repentance in the article “How to Repent.”)